fruit-testbed/p2p-update/puppet-items/setup.md

 **wp.pp** copies contents of the Wordpress installation to `/var/www/`, where Apache configures its server files.
 It also creates the file `wp-config.php`.

+**wp-config.php.erb** is a template which generates information about the MySQL database the generated Wordpress app will use.

 ## Setting up Wordpress using Puppet

+Install Puppet using `$sudo apt-get install puppet`, then install PuppetLabs Apache and MySQL modules with `$sudo puppet module install puppetlabs-apache` and `$sudo puppet module install puppetlabs-mysql`.
+Use the command `$sudo puppet module list` to check these have been installed successfully.

+Navigate to the `puppet-items` directory.
+Build the module with `$sudo puppet module build do-wordpress` - this will create a tar.gz file in `puppet-items/do-wordpress/pkg` which can be shared and used for installation.

+Install the new module using `$sudo puppet install ~/p2p-update/puppet-items/do-wordpress/pkg/do-wordpress-0.1.0.tar.gz`.

+(To uninstall the module, simply use `$sudo puppet module uninstall do-wordpress`.)

+Apply the manifests given by using `$sudo puppet apply install-wp.pp`.
+The installation process will take a few minutes and will end with the line `Finished catalog run in [x] seconds` if successful.

+Visit `http://[IP]` - this should display a default Wordpress page.

+## Generating a new module

+To generate a new module, use the command `$puppet module generate [name-of-module] --skip-interview`.
+This will create a directory named `[name-of-module]` containing the file `metadata.json`.
+Omit the `--skip-interview` flag to enter a series of interactive command prompts which will be used to populate this file.